Holly W. Samuelson, DDes, LEED, Registered Architect

 Area Head, Energy and Environment MDes area group

-Dr. Samuelson is an Assistant Professor at the Harvard Graduate School of Design.
+Dr. Samuelson is an Associate Professor at the Harvard Graduate School of Design.
 She teaches architectural technology courses, specializing in the energy and environmental performance of buildings as well as occupant health.
 Her research focuses on issues of building design as it impacts occupant health and building environmental performance in changing climates.

 Samuelson serves on the national board of Simulation for Architecture and Urban Design (SimAUD).
 She has been awarded research grants from the Harvard Climate Change Solutions Fund, the American Society of Heating Refrigerating and Air-Conditioning Engineers (ASHRAE), the International Facilities Management Association, and others.